LuZhang0128/Perspectives/README.md

 3) Social Movement Activists
 4) Other Individuals

 Three individual research assistants and I are currently labelling the training dataset.
-The manually labelled data can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/1Re-t0Tc7OLDYzt5cJWZcztvwllyMw3mzOWhXoOYnnQM/edit?usp=sharing).
+The manually labelled data (in progress) can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/1Re-t0Tc7OLDYzt5cJWZcztvwllyMw3mzOWhXoOYnnQM/edit?usp=sharing).
 One Twitter account will be at least coded by two people.
 Any discrepancies will be checked and resolved by a thrid people.

+The training of the machine learning model will later be updated in the Google Colab code, under the `Classification Model` section.

+#